ximion/appstream/docs/API-TODO.md

 ## TODO

- * Drop all bytes+length uses in public API and use GBytes instead if a function takes byte arrays

  * Make AsComponentBox/AsReleases available for the Qt bindings

  * Sort out the various markup-to-text conversion functions, make some of them public API and maybe rewrite some